Meet Kiana Keyvanjah, Pharm.D., ‘09

 A growing career path for pharmacists is drug development, particularly in San Diego where our thriving biotech industry is ranked as the third largest in the nation.
 What is a typical day like for a drug developer?
 And what should you look for in a pharmacy school if you are interested in this career path?

-In our latest alumni spotlight, we catch up with Kiana Keyvanjah, Pharm.D., ‘09, who currently works at Amgen as a medical director in early clinical development oncology, to learn more about her work in drug discovery and how her time at UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences prepared her for her current role.
+In our latest alumni spotlight, we catch up with Kiana Keyvanjah, Pharm.D., ‘09, who currently works at Amgen as a medical director in early clinical development oncology, to learn more about her work in drug development and how her time at UC San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences prepared her for her current role.

 Keyvanjah stands in front of her award-winning ASCO poster Keyvanjah stands in front of her award-winning ASCO poster